-If the costs and noise are high, then it is not useful to send any messages forward at all.
+If the costs and noise are high, then it is not useful to send messages forward.
 To understand this quantitatively, we consider what happens without feedback ($\PMnot=0$).
-Sending even an infinitesimal feedforward message about the observation to the brain is worth its feedforward energy cost if and only if

-where ${\nrg}_{\rm fn}=W_{\rm f}\sigma_{\rm f}^{2}$ is the feed{\bf f}orward {\bf n}oise cost, i.e. the cost incurred by the noise variance in feedforward messages. ${\nrg}_{\rm s}=\frac{\sigma_{\rm p}^{2}}{(1-A^{2})}$ is the steady state signal power, and ${\rm SNR}_{\rm o}={\frac{\sigma_{\rm p}^{2}}{(1-A^{2})}}\frac{C^{2}}{\sigma_{\rm o}^{2}}$ is the observation Signal to Noise Ratio.
-When the left and right hand sides of Eq~\ref{ffCondCon} are equal, the optimal strategy is indifferent between sending feedforward messages or not.
-Eq~\ref{ffCondCon} is derived by finding when there exists a non-zero observation multiplier that minimizes the total cost in the absence of feedback.
+In the absence of feedback, feedforward messages are worth its cost when the optimal observation multiplier $\OMnot$ at $\PMnot=0$ is non-zero.
 We know that the derivative of the total cost at the optimal non-zero $\OMnot$, when it exists, should be 0.
 We set this derivative to 0 and then use Descartes' rule of signs to find when such a non-zero root exists.
-This yields the condition in Eq~\ref{ffCondCon}.
+This yields the condition Eq~\ref{ffCondCon}.
+Sending even an infinitesimal feedforward message about the observation to the brain is worth its feedforward energy cost if and only if where ${\nrg}_{\rm fn}=W_{\rm f}\sigma_{\rm f}^{2}$ is the feed{\bf f}orward {\bf n}oise cost, i.e. the cost incurred by the noise variance in feedforward messages. ${\nrg}_{\rm s}=\frac{\sigma_{\rm p}^{2}}{(1-A^{2})}$ is the steady state signal power, and ${\rm SNR}_{\rm o}={\frac{\sigma_{\rm p}^{2}}{(1-A^{2})}}\frac{C^{2}}{\sigma_{\rm o}^{2}}$ is the observation Signal to Noise Ratio.
+When the left and right hand sides of Eq~\ref{ffCondCon} are equal, the optimal strategy is indifferent between sending feedforward messages or not.